OpenEvalProject/evals/manuscripts/elife-96041/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/04ct4d772 School of Life Science and Technology, the Key Laboratory of Developmental Genes and Human Disease, Southeast University Nanjing China
+1. School of Life Science and Technology, the Key Laboratory of Developmental Genes and Human Disease, Southeast University Nanjing China ([ROR:04ct4d772](https://ror.org/04ct4d772))
-2. https://ror.org/02afcvw97 Co-innovation Center of Neuroregeneration, Nantong University Nantong China
+2. Co-innovation Center of Neuroregeneration, Nantong University Nantong China ([ROR:02afcvw97](https://ror.org/02afcvw97))

 † Corresponding author

 ## Abstract

 Axon projection is a spatial- and temporal-specific process in which the growth cone receives environmental signals guiding axons to their final destination.
 However, the mechanisms underlying changes in axonal projection direction without well-defined landmarks remain elusive.
-Here, we present evidence showcasing the dynamic nature of axonal projections in Drosophila ’s small ventral lateral clock neurons (s-LNvs).
+Here, we present evidence showcasing the dynamic nature of axonal projections in Drosophila’s small ventral lateral clock neurons (s-LNvs).
 Our findings reveal that these axons undergo an initial vertical projection in the early larval stage, followed by a subsequent transition to a horizontal projection in the early-to-mid third instar larvae.
 The vertical projection of s-LNv axons correlates with mushroom body calyx expansion, while the s-LNv-expressed Down syndrome cell adhesion molecule (Dscam1) interacts with Netrins to regulate the horizontal projection.
 During a specific temporal window, locally newborn dorsal clock neurons secrete Netrins, facilitating the transition of axonal projection direction in s-LNvs.
 Our study establishes a compelling in vivo model to probe the mechanisms of axonal projection direction switching in the absence of clear landmarks.
 These findings underscore the significance of dynamic local microenvironments in the complementary regulation of axonal projection direction transitions.

 ## Introduction